berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Gryffindor.png)
 ![total_network](images/comm_sent/comm_dist_Gryffindor.png)
 **_Results_**: The distirbution of character sentiments along with average sentiment of communities detected diplay Griffendor as a quite neutral house.
 Gryffindor contains over 250 characters where most reflect in the house values while the main characters have an overall negative page.
-It's hard to conlude that this matches or doesn't match the stereotype og Fryffindor sinve the results are rather neutral.
+It's hard to conlude that this matches or doesn't match the stereotype og Gryffindor sinve the results are rather neutral.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._